peiva-git/SDM_project/README.md

 ## Project configuration and setup

-The project is divided in four different modules:
+The project is divided in five different modules:
 1. A `core` module, containing the core classes and main GUI implementation
+2. An `android` module, with an `AndroidLauncher` that runs the game within an Android `Activity`
-2. A `desktop` module, with a desktop launcher to execute the GUI as a desktop app
+3. A `desktop` module, with a `DesktopLauncher` to run the game as a desktop app
-3. A `html` module, that builds the necessary files to execute the GUI on a server or as a webapp
+4. A `html` module, that builds the necessary files to execute the game on a server or as a webapp
-4. A `terminal` module, to launch the application as a terminal-based game
+5. A `terminal` module, to launch the application as a terminal-based game

 ### Minimum requirements

 This project requires Java version 11 to run, as specified in the `gradle.build` configuration files.
+As for Android, it requires API level 14 (Android 4.0) to run.

 ### Code analysis